 Dermaplaning and shaving may appear to be similar procedures aimed at getting rid of unwanted facial hair, but they have some key differences.
 Check out the infographic below to learn what differentiates one process from the other and determine which one is most suitable for you.

-Dermaplaning is a cosmetic treatment in which a dermatologist uses a scalpel to exfoliate dead skin and grime from the top layer of your skin.
+Dermaplaning is a cosmetic treatment in which a dermatologist uses a scalpel to exfoliate dead skin and grime from the top layer of your skin, the epidermis, exposing the dermis.
 A few sessions of dermaplaning improves the texture of your skin, removes facial hair, and allows you to put on makeup smoothly.
 What’s more, dermaplaning is safe and suitable for all skin types.
-While you can try dermaplaning at home, it is safer to do it at the hands of a dermatologist to avoid hurting yourself.
+You may combine dermaplaning with microdermabrasion for enhanced skin texture and anti-aging effects.
+While you can try dermaplaning at home, it is safer to have it done at the hands of a dermatologist to avoid hurting yourself.
 Remember to avoid chlorine, sunlight, and to apply moisturizer to keep your skin hydrated.

 Frequently Asked Questions

 What is the cost of dermaplaning?

 It varies from place to place.
 However, it should be somewhere between $75 and $150.

 How long does it take to recover from dermaplaning?

 It doesn’t have any downtime.
 You only need to take care of your skin.

 According to anecdotal reports, dermaplaning may sometimes cause breakouts, skin irritation, redness, hyperpigmentation, and an increased risk of infection.